Search Horseapple.com

 Bamajack bought 3 sets of pipes - all M2W with 4" X 36" Blades (miter down) Here's the first two.

 Glasspacks have an inner tube that is perforated, and an outer tube.
 A roll of glasspack blanket is packed in between.
 The glasspack muffles sound by allowing the exhaust pulses to be absorbed through the perforations by the glass blanket.
 TromBonestm work by blocking those holes and passing from some to all of the pulses, unabsorbed out the end of the pipe.
-YOU control the sound level by how many of the holes are blocked.
-I.O.W., The TromBonestm effectively allow you to change the length of your glasspacks from zero to eighteen inches.
+YOU control the sound level by blocking or not the glasspack internal holes.
+I.O.W., The TromBones tm effectively allow you to pick the length of your glasspacks as zero or eighteen inches.
 And they have no effect on the tune! - See Joe Norris' dyno run with & without Bones.

-Mild2WILD tm TromBonesTM are delivered full length, if you leave them that way you will have straight pipes when you insert them.
+Mild2WIL Dtm TromBonesTM when inserted change your glasspacks into straight pipes, WITHOUT TOOLS!
 The outlet end is of sufficient length to reach almost to the end of the stock tips, and equipped with a locator pin and a steel latch.
 There is a matching slot and hole in the glasspack outlet.
 This allows you to insert and remove the Trombonetm slides by feel and without tools.
 Remember to use adequate gloves if the exhaust is hot.

 The Silencers.